Do Betta Fish Need Air Pump?

 If the Betta Gets Sick

 When a betta gets sick, it can’t move fast enough.
-Moreover, if the betta is suffering from swim bladder disease (very common for betta.
-In fact, I lost a betta to this disease), then it won’t be able to swim properly, let alone gulping air from the water surface.
+Moreover, if the betta is suffering from swim bladder disease (which is very common for bettas; in fact, I lost a betta to this disease), then it won’t be able to swim properly, let alone gulp air from the water surface.

-Also, when you are treating betta fish with a medicine, the amount of dissolved oxygen can get reduced.
-Because most of the medicines reduce the dissolved oxygen level as a side effect.
+Also, when you treat betta fish with medicine, the amount of dissolved oxygen can be reduced.
+Most medicines reduce the dissolved oxygen level as a side effect.

-In such cases, it is important to run an air pump 24×7 so that the betta doesn’t face problem breathing.
+In such cases, it is important to run an air pump 24×7 so that the betta doesn’t face problems breathing.

 Bettas Love & Hate Air Pumps At The Same Time